To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Task Allocation Planning

 \subsection{Planning Strategy}

 At each decision step, the robot planner must determine a one-to-one subtask assignment for the agents and establish a task execution schedule to minimize the collaboration cost, injecting both the human agent's preference and performance.
 Task allocation and scheduling problems can usually be modeled as mixed linear integer programs (MILP).
 However, the complexity of MILP-based solutions makes them computationally intractable.
 In addition, involving the robot's belief about the human agent's preference and performance adds more complexity to the problem due to the dynamic and unpredictable nature of human behavior and intentions.
 These challenges, in concert, make formulating and solving the problem as a single optimization problem increasingly demanding and arduous.

-Decomposing task allocation and scheduling is a promising and commonly used approach to deal with this complexity \cite{gombolay2017computational}.
-Here, we also take advantage of this idea and split the problem into two subproblems: task allocation and task scheduling.
+The decomposition method, which divides task planning into task allocation and scheduling, is widely used in the literature to simplify complex planning scenarios.
+In general, task allocation assigns tasks to specific agents, while sequencing ensures tasks are ordered for execution feasibly and efficiently.
+Prior works, such as \cite{li2009scheduling} and \cite{ren2009improved}, have shown the effectiveness of this approach in project and job-shop scheduling problems, particularly in enhancing computational efficiency and scalability.
+These studies typically address task assignments using mixed-integer linear programming (MILP) and solve sequencing through constraint logic programming.

+In robotic applications, the decomposition method has proven valuable.
+In \cite{zhang2016co}, the authors tackled a large-scale multi-agent coordination problem by decomposing it into agent placement, task assignment, and scheduling, using multi-abstraction search to optimize the solution.
+Similarly, in \cite{qin2024online}, task allocation and sequencing are dynamically adjusted to prevent collisions in multi-robot systems, employing a greedy algorithm to prioritize task execution.
+In \cite{gombolay2017computational}, the Tercio algorithm is applied in human-robot collaboration, where task allocation is solved first, followed by a fast sequencing subroutine.
+If the resulting schedule does not meet the desired makespan, the process iterates, finding the next-best task allocation and sequence until a satisfactory solution is achieved.

+This paper adopts a similar approach of decomposing the task allocation and sequencing problems.
+However, we incorporate the uncertainty associated with the human agent’s preferences and performance into the task allocation, framing it as a stochastic optimization problem.
+The solution from this step is then used to solve a deterministic optimization problem to achieve optimal task sequencing.
+While this decomposition does not guarantee a joint global optimum across all decision variables, resulting in a suboptimal solution, it allows the robot to develop a viable plan in a timely manner.